iaminh/iaminh.github.io/_posts/2020-07-15-iOS-Deeplinking-with-coordinators.md

   teaser: "assets/images/hackerimg.jpg"
 ---

-Countless of articles about **Coordinator** pattern and how great it is to manage deeplinking, but not many really goes in depth on how to actually use it in real production apps.
+There are countless articles about **Coordinator** pattern and how great it is to manage deeplinking, but not many go in-depth on how to use it in real production apps.